 We are a Force Free organization.
 What does that mean exactly?

 Force Free is a type of training that takes into account the emotions and feelings of animals along with the science of how animals learn.
-Force Free training does not employ pain, startling techniques, fear, or anything the dog perceives as negative tools to train and care for dogs.
+Force Free training does not employ pain, startling techniques, fear, or anything the animal perceives as negative tools for care and training.

 What the studies say about Force Free: